phdata/pulse/README.md

 - Email and web hook integrations

 ### Log Lifecycle Management
 - Built in rotation of logs.
-Keep logs for as long as you need them and not longer.
+  - Keep logs for as long as you need them
+  - Automatically rotate new log indexes after a configured time period

 ### Dashboarding
 - Integration with existing dashboards for rich UIs.

+Works with
+- Banana
+- Hue Search
-Works with Banana, Hue Search, and Arcadia Data
+- Arcadia Data

 ### Hadoop Native
 - Pulse uses Solr for document indexing and search and can be deployed on your Hadoop cluster